Gatossa/CypressPractice/README.md

 -'The Complete Cypress v13 Course- Automation Testing Bootcamp'- 36 hours of training

-So far I am absolutely delighted with this tool :-)
+So far I am absolutely delighted with this tool :monocle_face: